joshrp/moonlight-docs/Frequently-Asked-Questions.md

 Yes, many Moonlight users use it as a high performance remote desktop client.

-You can add an option to stream your full desktop [using these steps](https://github.com/moonlight-stream/moonlight-docs/wiki/Setup-Guide#using-moonlight-to-stream-your-entire-desktop).
+If you're using Sunshine on your host PC, you should see a "Desktop" option included out of the box.
+If you're using GeForce Experience, you can add an option to stream your full desktop [using these steps](https://github.com/moonlight-stream/moonlight-docs/wiki/Setup-Guide#using-moonlight-to-stream-your-entire-desktop).

 If you're using the PC client, you can also enable remote desktop mouse mode in the Moonlight settings for a seamless mouse experience when using other apps along with Moonlight.